felixjones/felixjones.co.uk/_posts/2022-09-22-tank-controls.md

 ## The Final Fantasy solution

-Final Fantasy on the PS1 (a game that also used fixed camera angles in a 3D world) solves this by:
+The PSX era Final Fantasy games (which also use fixed camera angles in a 3D world) solves this by:

 1. Making the location the player loads into be a little ways away from the edge of the screen
 2. Having larger screens that pan, instead of changing camera angle, requiring a loading screen between areas